Thanh Hoa FC

-Thanh Hóa Football Club (lạc bộ bóng đá Thanh Hoá), known as Đông Á Thanh Hóa for sponsorship reasons, is a Vietnamese professional football club based in Thanh Hóa.
+Thanh Hóa Football Club (Câu lạc bộ bóng đá Thanh Hoá) is a Vietnamese professional football club based in Thanh Hóa.
 They are now playing in V.League 1, the top tier of the Vietnamese football league.

 History

 1962–1965

 After 1954, the sports and football movement in Thanh Hóa flourished, intending to establish a provincial football team to serve as the core of the development of the football movement in the province.

 In 1962, to be the core of the development of the football movement, Thanh Hóa Provincial Sports Committee (the predecessor of the Department of Culture, Sports and Tourism of Thanh Hóa) established Thanh Hóa Youth Football Team, gathering football talents selected from local movement leagues.

 At the end of 1962, in order to solve the output for athletes after completing the football task, Thanh Hóa province decided to move the Thanh Hóa Youth football team to the Thanh Hóa mechanical factory so that the players could play football. just learned a job at the factory with the new name Thanh Hóa Mechanical Football Team.

 In 1965, the province dissolved the Thanh Hóa Mechanical football team and merged it into the Thanh Hóa Police Football Team.